 Participants

-We recruited 1500 US American participants online on Amazon Mechanical Turk (MTurk) using CloudResearch/TurkPrime (Litman et al., 2017) (Mage = 48.81 SD = 28.84).
+We recruited 1500 US American participants online using CloudResearch (Litman et al., 2017) (Mage = 48.81 SD = 28.84).
 We summarized a comparison of the target article sample and the replication sample in Table 3.

 The final sample included 1500 participants (.... females, … males) aged from 18 to….[summary of the demographic information of participants, including age, gender, the state/province and income level.]

-Based on our extensive experience of running similar judgment and decision making replications on MTurk, to ensure high quality data collection, we employed the following CloudResearch options: Duplicate IP Block.
+Based on our extensive experience of running similar judgment and decision making replications on CloudResearch, to ensure high quality data collection, we employed the following CloudResearch options: Duplicate IP Block.
 Duplicate Geocode Block, Suspicious Geocode Block, Verify Worker Country Location, Enhanced Privacy, CloudResearch Approved Participants and Block Low Quality Participants.
 We employed the Qualtrics fraud and spam prevention measures: reCAPTCHA, prevent multiple submissions, prevent ballotstuffing, bot detection, security scan monitor, and relevantID.

 [The assignment pay is based on the federal wage of 7.25USD/hour, per minute, so for example 5-8 minutes survey would be paid 1 USD per participant.
 We first pretested survey duration with 30 participants to make sure our time run estimate was accurate and adjusted pay as needed, the data of the 30 participants was not analyzed other than to assess survey completion duration and needed pay adjustments.
 For those pretest participants, if survey duration was longer than expected, they were paid a bonus as pay adjustment.
 The pretest participants' responses were included in the final analysis.]